marhop/literate-binary/README.md

 # Building from source

-This tool is written in Haskell.
-It is recommended to use [Stack] for building.
-Install Stack, clone the Git repository, change to its top level directory and run the following commands:
+This tool is written in Haskell, so you need GHC (compiler) and Cabal (build tool), best installed with [ghcup] if you use a Unix-like OS.
+Clone the Git repository, change to its top level directory and run the following commands to build and optionally install the `lb` binary:

-    $ stack setup
-    $ stack build
+    $ cabal build
-    $ stack install
+    $ cabal install

-This will install the `lb` executable to `~/.local/bin/` on Linux and to `%AppData%\local\bin` on Windows.

 [Markdown]: https://daringfireball.net/projects/markdown/basics
 [Pandoc]: https://pandoc.org